Fuelling student innovation, development, and experiential activities in the Faculty of Science.

 The Committee meets two times each year to judge applications and distribute funds.
 Students applications must be submitted by:

-- February 15th, for activities undertaken between May 1st and August 31st
+- February 15th, for activities undertaken between May 1st and August 31st (PLEASE NOTE that the deadline has been extended to February 17, 2020)

 - July 15th, for activities undertaken between September 1st and December 31st